persistz/george.zhao.github.io/index.md

 then joint HP as an automation testing engineer until becoming a member of S3L.

-His research interest lies in the area of trustworthy AI and program , such as adversarial attacks, neural network testing, analysis and verification.
+His research interest lies in the area of trustworthy AI, program analysis and verification, such as adversarial attacks, neural network testing, etc.
 <!-- He is currently doing research in defining code coverage metrics for GPU programs and automated test case generation, reduction and execution. -->
 His supervisor is <a href="http://faculty.sist.shanghaitech.edu.cn/faculty/songfu/">Dr. Fu Song</a>.